SahilVijaySingh28/PeerChat/docs/README.md

-# FlashChat Project Structure Documentation
+# PeerChat Project Structure Documentation

 ## Overview

-This document provides an overview of the FlashChat application's project structure, following a feature-based modular architecture to improve maintainability, scalability, and readability.
+This document provides an overview of the PeerChat application's project structure, following a feature-based modular architecture to improve maintainability, scalability, and readability.

 ## Directory Structure

 ```
-flashchat/
+peerchat/
 ├── src/
 │   ├── app/                     # Application entry point and routing
 │   │   ├── routes/              # Route definitions